Overview

 Inspections

 • Your application will be administratively reviewed by DSI Licensing, Zoning and Fire Inspection staff.
 This review may include on site inspections(s) to verify compliance with applicable regulations.
 You will be informed of any required inspections including the name and telephone number of the inspector after the submission of a completed license application.
-The location must be in compliance with all applicable regulations and/or license conditions before any license may be issued.
+The location must comply with all applicable regulations and/or license conditions before a license may be issued.

 • This license application is subject to the Public Notification Administrative Process.